 - 1. Playing time

-- 2. Team strategy
+- 2. Team strategy/team selection

-- Play calling
+- 3. Play calling

-- 4. Other student athletes.
+- 4. Other student athletes' abilities compared to your son or daughter's abilities.

 There are situations that may require a conference between coach and parent.
 It is important that both parties involved have a clear understanding of the other's position.
 In order to promote a resolution to the issue, the following procedure should be followed when a conference is necessary.